FSGModding/FSG_Mod_Assistant/README.md

 - __Collection Checkbox__ : You can use this checkbox to quick select all or none of the mods in the list.
 Additionally, shift-select for a range of mods is available.
 - __Compare to SaveGame__ : This will prompt you for a savegame (folder or zip file) and will compare what mods the save game expects to the mods in the collection.
+- __Server Button__ : Open the server admin link in your default web browser
+- __Download Button__ : Refresh all active mods from the server (if server download is configured and enabled)
 - __Export Button__ : This allows you to export the collection as a CSV file containing the mod name, version, author, and if applicable, a link to the modhub page
 - __Details Edit__ : This button brings up the collection details that will allow you to keep notes on the collection, and set your user name, password, and server name filter for multiplayer use.
 - __Move To...__ : This will prompt you which collection you wish to move the selected files into.
 This button is only available when a one or more files are selected.